ntudlcv/DLCV-Fall-2023-Final-1/README.md

 bash train.sh <Path to videos folder> <annotation file> [additional path(s)...] bash inference.sh <Path to videos folder> <annotation file>
 ```
 * For the **training code**, feel free to add extra paths to your training script if you want to use additional data such as bounding boxes or hyper-graphs.
+* You can modify `.gitignore` file to avoid uploading your data

 # Usage
 To start working on this final project, you should clone this repository into your local machine by the following command: